This week has been spent in the lovely land of PMS.

 3. Snuggle up with a rice heating pad

 My rice heating pad is one of my favorite cozy things.
-Mine is tartan-patterned and rectangular, so I can rest it on my shoulders or lower abdomen, wherever it's needed.
+Mine is very long so it fits along your shoulders or across your abdomen, and has lavender inside for extra relaxation.
 I had a hot water bottle once, but I find the rice pillows easier and less messy.

 Whichever you prefer, letting the heat relax your muscles is a great way to quickly get pain relief.
 A tip is to have a cup of water in the microwave to prolong its life, but I never bother doing this, truth be told, and it's doing fine. ;)

 It might not always feel like something you want to do, but endorphins are always great for pain relief.
 It also gets the blood pumping through your body which can help with the cramps.
 If you're not up for a proper workout, do some stretches or this gentle and restorative yoga sequence for cramps and PMS.
 "Bed workouts" (if you catch my drift) have also shown to make a huge difference in period cramps, and that's certainly more fun than jogging. ;)